 Like its older cousin, the Archer AX90 comes with a 2.5Gbps port.
 By default, this port is the router’s WAN port.
 During the setup process, though, you’ll get a chance to keep it that way or use the Gigabit WAN port as such.

-Clearly, you should only pick the Multi-Gig port as a WAN if you have a Gig+ or faster Internet connection.
+You should only pick the Multi-Gig port as a WAN if you have a Gig+ or faster Internet connection.
 When not working as a WAN, either of the two ports will function as another LAN.

-No matter what port you use as the WAN, the Archer AX90 shares the same setup process as all other Wi-Fi 6 TP-Link standalone routers, which is the same for any standard router with a web interface.
+No matter what port you use as the WAN, the Archer AX90 shares the same setup process as all other Wi-Fi 6 TP-Link standalone routers, the same for any standard router with a web interface.
 The label on its underside contains all the necessary information.

 Specially, you first connect its WAN port to the Internet source and hook a computer to it, either via a LAN port or the default Wi-Fi.
-Then point a browser to its default IP address, which is 192.168.0.1 or tplinkwifi.net, and the rest is self-explanatory.
+Then point a browser to its default IP address, 192.168.0.1 or tplinkwifi.net, and the rest is self-explanatory.

 Responsive interface with commons settings